davidlamt/personal-blog/content/post/personal-thoughts/31-podcasts-to-listen-to-in-2018.md

 [Wait, but why](https://waitbutwhy.com/) these podcasts?

-One revolving themes in the podcasts I have chosen so far for this year is the goal of improving myself as a person.
+One revolving theme in the podcasts I have chosen so far for this year is the goal of improving myself as a person.

 I want to become a better developer.
 I want to have a better grasp on what is happening around me.
 I want to become more financially educated.
 I want to expand my mind.